 Unfortunately there aren’t yet a ton of studies to prove out the claims being made, which goes to show a lot of it could be in our heads like using compression tights for running.
 Don’t care, I’ll take all the headspace wins I can get.

-- muscle relaxation as a result of the deep vibration
+- reduction in muscle stiffness as a result of the deep vibration

-- increased blood flow to that area when finished which can help with muscle recovery
+- increased blood flow to that area when finished can help with muscle recovery

 - could improve flexibility while the muscles are in a state of distraction